-This is a post that I could have (and should have) written years ago.
 Christmas is my absolute favourite holiday, and throughout all my travels and stints of living abroad, I have shared Norwegian Christmas traditions and stories about them with my friends.
+I also share these with guests through my work as an Adventure Guide around Norway, and I have a great time seeing people’s reactions to them!

 Some of these traditions are beautiful, and I’ve been told by friends they wish they did something similar in their country.
 Others are just plain weird, and I always have a great time sharing weird Norwegian Christmas traditions and heritage just to have people say they don’t believe me.